appgate/sdp-k8s-injector/README.md

 The Injector function may fail due to various reasons such as missing secrets, wrong api credentials, unaccessible Controller API.

-Make sure that all three pods are running.
+Make sure that the following pods are running.
 ```shell
 $ kubectl get pods -n sdp-system
 NAME                                                  READY   STATUS    RESTARTS   AGE